 In my previous post about on-site SEO, I discussed what you can do on your site to make it more attractive to search engines, but that is only half the story.

-Currently, the main currency in off-site search engine optimization is links from other sites to your site.
+Currently, the main currency in off-site search engine optimization are links from other sites to your site.
 These are known as backlinks.
 A site with a lot of backlinks will typically rank higher than a site that has fewer links.
 Convenient places to create backlinks to your site include social media profiles, social bookmarking sites (StumbleUpon, Delicious, Diigo), forum posts, and website comments (where allowed).

 However, not all links are the same.
 The search engines weight the quality of the link as well.
 A link’s quality is based on whether the site is “respectable” or not.
 For example, a link from CNN, an a well known and highly linked site that’s been around years, is seen as a lot more important than a link from a site that was just set up a few months ago.